mazjindeel/wikipedia/README.md

-#Find the most interconnected wikipedia pages
+# Find the most interconnected wikipedia pages
-###Author: Mazin Jindeel
+### Author: Mazin Jindeel
-###Date: 10/18
+### Date: 10/18

-#What are the most linked to Wikipedia pages?
+# What are the most linked to Wikipedia pages?
 We examine the wikipedia archive to see which pages are the most linked to by other wikipedia pages.
-We also generate a list of pages with the most outgoi
+At a high level, this is done by sticking wikipedia pages into a digraph and seeing which nodes have the most incoming edges.

-#Results
+# Results

-##Most Linked To Pages
+## Most Linked To Pages
 1. United States, 403383
 2. Animal, 179831
 3. France, 149506